Lamb shift: Early experimental observations

-The phenomenon was theorized by Simon Pasternack in 1938, who had discussed the experimental results with Houston at Caltech and reached conclusions similar to those of Gibbs and Williams regarding the 2S₁/₂ level.
+The phenomenon was theorized by Simon Pasternack in 1938, who had discussed the experimental results with Houston at Caltech and reached conclusions similar to those of Gibbs and Williams regarding the ^{2}S_{1/2} level.
 Thus the phenomenon became known as the Pasternack effect before its experimental confirmation.
 However, the early experimental work of Houston, Hsieh, Gibbs, and Williams received little attention for more than a decade and the theoretical implications were not fully developed at the time.
 The historical significance of these early observations, particularly the pioneering work of Houston and Hsieh, was not widely recognized until historians of science reexamined the experimental record in the 1980s and later.

 This effect was precisely measured in 1947 in the Lamb–Retherford experiment on the hydrogen microwave spectrum and this measurement provided the stimulus for renormalization theory to handle the divergences.
 The calculation of the Lamb shift by Hans Bethe in 1947 revolutionized quantum electrodynamics.
 The effect was the harbinger of modern quantum electrodynamics later developed by Julian Schwinger, Richard Feynman, Ernst Stueckelberg, Sin-Itiro Tomonaga and Freeman Dyson.
 Lamb won the Nobel Prize in Physics in 1955 for his discoveries related to the Lamb shift.
 Victor Weisskopf regretted that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what is now known as the Lamb shift.

-Importance

 In 1978, on Lamb's 65th birthday, Freeman Dyson addressed him as follows: "Those years, when the Lamb shift was the central theme of physics, were golden years for all the physicists of my generation.
 You were the first to see that this tiny shift, so elusive and hard to measure, would clarify our thinking about particles and fields."